Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Methods

-The HE can be also smaller than $1/2$ that corresponds to a Bm.
-In that case, the process is anti-persistent, and it posseses short-term memory, meaning that the observed values of some quantity frequently switch from relatively high to relatively low values, and there is no trend among the increments.
-The HE is also related to the autocorrelation of a time series, i.e. to the rate of its decrease with increasing lag.
-Hence, a persistent process with $H>1/2$ is sometimes also called correlated, and an anti-persistent one, with $H<1/2$, is called anti-correlated.
-Furthermore, the HE is bounded to the interval $(0,1)$.
-The HE properties can be summarized as follows: \begin{enumerate} \item $0<H<1$, \item $H=1/2$ for a Bm (random walk), \item $H>1/2$ for a persistent (long-term memory, correlated) process, \item $H<1/2$ for an anti-persistent (short-term memory, anti-correlated) process. \end{enumerate} Furthermore, the HE is related to a fractal dimension of a time series $D\in(1,2)$ via $D=2-H$.\cite{Mandelbrot2} This can be also generalized\cite{Carbone3} to $D>2$.
+The quantity $H$, introduced by H. E. Hurst in 1951 to model statistically the cycle of Nile floods \cite{Hurst,Mandelbrot}, is a measure of long-term memory of a process.
+A persistent process has long-term memory, and as such is characterized by $H>1/2$.
+The $H$ value can be smaller than $1/2$; the process is then called anti-persistent, and it posseses short-term memory.
+The HE is also related to the autocorrelation of a process, i.e. to the rate of its decrease with increasing lag.\footnote{Via a power law, hence the notion of an {\it exponent}; see \cite{Tarnopolski2}.} Finally, $H$ is bounded to the interval $(0,1)$.
+Its properties can be summarized as follows \cite{Tarnopolski2}: \begin{enumerate} \item $0<H<1$, \item $H=1/2$ for a white noise (uncorrelated process), \item $H>1/2$ for a persistent (long-term memory, correlated) process, \item $H<1/2$ for an anti-persistent (short-term memory, anti-correlated) process. \end{enumerate}